 Joint retirement accounts may not be straightforward, but there is a way to work on retirement plans as a couple.
 Prepare your golden years with a few tips to combine retirement forces.

-What are Your Retirement Goals as a Couple
+Review Your Retirement Goals as a Couple

-Determining When Both of You Will Retire
+Determine When Both of You Will Retire

-Naming Your Spouse as a Beneficiary
+Name Your Spouse as a Beneficiary

 Roth IRAs and Traditional IRAs